What makes a Good Picture in Photography?

-My goal as a photographer is not only to express myself within the images I produce but also to present the world and my surroundings in a unique and fascinating way.
-To show people the beauty, emotions, and stories that they might be missing and ultimately to create good pictures.
+My goal as a photographer is not only to express myself within the images I produce but also to present the world and my surroundings in a unique, fascinating way and finally in a good picture.
+To show people the beauty, emotions, and stories that they might be missing and ultimately to create good pictures in Street Photography.

 In art, it is hard to have an objective view on the quality of the crafted goods.
 There is no standard measurement which certainly defines how “good” a piece of art is.
 The same applies to Street Photography where we can never be sure how good our photograph actually is.

 Personal taste and preference play a huge role when we decide which picture we like and which we don’t.
 Nonetheless, I believe that there are quality standards and criteria a picture has to meet, to be a good photograph.
 Those rules apply universally throughout all genres and describe how a good picture is structured.

 The differences between a good & mediocre picture are not always easy to describe, but they are visible to most of us.
 From master photographers themselves to amateurs and completely unrelated people.

 Street Photography is a genre with a lot of freedom.
 Strictly, there are no rules you have to follow and you are pretty much allowed whatever you want.

 But when it comes to creating pictures that stand out from the mass, you have to ask yourself, why some just have a bigger impact, without any obvious reasons.
 This phenomenon is often attributed to the visual appeal or composition of a photograph.
 The image itself doesn’t have to display a fancy scene that draws our attention immediately.
 It can be a very mundane stage, but displayed in a visual style, that it is an exception from the average picture.

 When I talk about rules in composition, you have to understand, that these rules are not something man-made.
 There wasn’t a genius artists a few centuries ago who “invented” these rules and the characteristics of natural aesthetics.
 Rather those were always there, we just were able to describe them more clearly.